Friday, August 28, 2009

 "

 Notice however that Enright was just taking a trip "by" the isolation tank.
 What does that mean?
 He was just hanging out watching his friend inside the comfy tank, then got jealous, so started jumping up and down to scare a ghost leopard?
-Sounds like he was just trying to get attention, let off some steam.
-No reason to go yelling for the make-up man.
+Sounds like he was just trying to get attention.
+No reason to go yelling for your Rick Baker monkey skin!

 P.S.
 I ran "Der Hollentrip" through babelfish Dutch-to-English and the definition I got was "To run, sniffing."
 Amen, bruder!